|

 - A total of nine hours of school and work combined in one day.

-- A total of 23 hours per week outside of school hours (except for domestic work and babysitting).
+- A total of 23 hours per week outside of school hours when school is in session (except for domestic work and babysitting).

 - No more than six days a week.
 (Some exemptions are allowed-call the nearest Wage and Hour Office).

-- No other time or day requirements for this age employee.
+- No other time or day restrictions for this age employee.

 Working Around Alcohol**

-- Youth between 16 and 17 may not be employed where alcohol is served unless the employer has the appropriate license from the Alcohol Beverage Control Board.
+- Youth 16 and 17 years old may not be employed where alcohol is sold unless the employer has the appropriate license from the Alcohol Beverage Control Board.

-- Youth between 16 and 17 must have written authorization, such as a work permit, to work on premises licensed to sell alcohol.
+- Youth 16 and 17 years old must have an approved work permit to work on premises licensed to sell alcohol.

 Benefits